 DANESE

-Our best performing categories for A/W19 include coats and jackets, not only because of the season but more importantly due to our strong brands such as Moncler, has more than 60 years of heritage.
+Our best performing categories for A/W19 include coats and jackets, not only because of the season but more importantly due to our strong brands such as Moncler, which has more than 60 years of heritage.

-We have also seen good reaction to the classic and feminine womenswear as seen in Victoria Beckham’s collection, where flattering shapes and combinations of color that are easy to wear are put together.
+We have also seen a good reaction to the classic and feminine womenswear as seen in Victoria Beckham’s collection, where flattering shapes and combinations of colors that are easy to wear are put together.

 MC2 SHOWROOM